 Synthetic vs. Natural Fibers

-The other point that makes any kind of merino clothing inherently sustainable is simply the fact that it’s a natural fiber.
+The other point that makes any kind of merino clothing inherently more sustainable is the fact that it’s a natural fiber.

 Synthetic fabrics – polyester, nylon, etc. – are a major cause of marine microplastic pollution.
-Washing synthetic fabrics (especially in hot water) causes them to gradually break down and shed microfibers.
+Washing synthetic fabrics (especially in hot water) causes them to gradually break down and shed microfibers, which cause plastic pollution in waterways.

 How to wash merino clothing (so it doesn’t shrink)